How Will the New Cincinnati Pot Law Affect You?

 There are still restrictions on public consumption of the drug.

 Cincinnati has decriminalized pot use; it is still illegal.
 How this will play out with local law enforcement remains to be seen.
-There will be no fine, jail, or criminal record for those found with 100 g of pot or less in their possession.
+There will be no fine, jail, or criminal record for those found with 100 grams of pot or less in their possession.

 Ohio laws governing other amounts of marijuana possession remain in effect both within the city of Cincinnati and surrounding areas.

 Although medical marijuana is now legal throughout Ohio, recreational use is not (What's Legal in Ohio Marijuana Law?).
 While you might not find yourself in any serious trouble within the city of Cincinnati for having small amounts of cannabis products for personal use, you can still be charged with a minor misdemeanor in areas surrounding the city, outside the jurisdiction of the municipality.
-In Ohio, a minor misdemeanor carries a $150 fine, and a public record of the offense (but usually does not include jail time).

 Ohio marijuana law may still be enforced anywhere in the state outside the city limits of Cincinnati.
 Other Ohio municipalities and townships may also pass their own ordinances imposing even stiffer restrictions and penalties.